wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 ![Vonage CLI select Messages API](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_3.png)

-Now you create your webhooks: inbound and status.
+Now you create your inbound and status webhooks.

 You choose **“Y”** for **Create Message Webhooks**.